tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-tls-semistatic-dh.md

 # Introduction

-DISCLAIMER: This is a work-in-progress draft and is currenty totally handwavy, so it has not yet seen significant security analysis.
-It should not be used as a basis for building production systems.
+DISCLAIMER: This is a work-in-progress draft and has not yet seen significant security analysis.
+Unilateral (server) authentication has been proven correct using a truncated variant of the TLS 1.3 -21 Tamarin model.
+Neither early data nor client authentication have seen any security analysis.
+Thus, this draft should not be used as a basis for building production systems.

-TLS 1.3 {{!I-D.ietf-tls-tls13}} specifies a signed Diffie-Hellman exchange modelled after SIGMA {{SIGMA}}.
+TLS 1.3 {{!I-D.ietf-tls-tls13}} specifies a signed Diffie-Hellman exchange modeled after SIGMA {{SIGMA}}.
 This design is suitable for endpoints whose certified credential is a signing key, which is the common situation for current TLS servers, which is why it was selected for TLS 1.3.